Niki de Saint Phalle: Tarot Garden (1974–1998)

 In 1986, Menon left to attend a drama school in Paris, but kept secret from Saint Phalle that he had contracted AIDS.
 While there, he recruited fellow Argentinian Marcelo Zitelli to work for Saint Phalle as a gardener, but he in turn became her assistant for other work as well, helping her fabricate sculptures for at least the next decade.

 The same year, Saint Phalle took some time to collaborate with Silvio Barandun (a German medical professor of immunology) in writing and illustrating her book AIDS: You Can’t Catch It Holding Hands, intended for students in middle school or high school.
 It was first published in San Francisco in English, then later translated into five different languages; 70,000 copies were sold or given to medical institutions and schools.
 The book was considered influential in early efforts supporting public health education about the disease.

 From 1987 to 1993, Saint Phalle spent more of her time in Paris, where she developed many of the smaller sculptures for the garden.
 From time to time, she would organize gallery shows of her art, including maquettes of her more significant works, to raise funds for the garden project.
 Saint Phalle also worked on establishing a permanent legal structure for the preservation and maintenance of the garden.

 In 1988, Saint Phalle participated in a worldwide touring exhibition of kites.
-Her contribution was a gigantic kite inspired by her oiseau amoreux ("amorous bird") series of sculptures.
+Her contribution was a gigantic kite inspired by her oiseau amoureux ("amorous bird") series of sculptures.

 In 1992–1993, corrective maintenance on the Tarot Garden sculptures was performed, using new glues and silicones to attach mirrors and glass elements more securely, to withstand weathering and the touch of many visitors' hands.
 Starting in 2021, a similar restoration process of re-attaching mirrors was ongoing with Le Cyclop, located in Milly-la-Forêt, near Paris.

 The Tarot Garden was under development for almost 30 years, and $5 million (roughly $11 million in 2016 dollars) was spent to construct it.
 The Foundation of the Tarot Garden was constituted in 1997 (and would attain official juridical status in 2002), and the garden officially opened to the public on 15 May 1998.
 The completed garden (called il Giardino dei Tarocchi in Italian, and le Jardin des Tarots in French) now contains sculptures and architectural sculptures representing the 22 cards of Major Arcana found in the Tarot deck of cards, plus other smaller artworks.
 The site covers around 2 ha on the southern slope of the hill of Garavicchio, in Capalbio.
 The tallest sculptures are about 15 m high.